AdobeDocs/adobe-dev-console/src/pages/guides/services/services-enable-runtime.md

 <InlineAlert slots="text"/>

-Adobe I/O Runtime requires a license.
+Adobe I/O Runtime is part of [Adobe Developer App Builder](https://helpx.adobe.com/legal/product-descriptions/adobe-developer-app-builder.html) and requires a license.
 Please contact your Adobe sales representative for more details.

 ## Enable Runtime for an empty project